-Go for leaves that are bright green and fresh-looking, with no brown discolouration.
+Go for leaves that are bright green and fresh looking, with no brown discolouration.
 Stems should be firm.
-Unlike many vegetables, larger swiss chard leaves aren't necessarily tougher than smaller ones.
+Unlike many vegetables, larger Swiss chard leaves aren't necessarily tougher than smaller ones.

-Leaves: boil (1-2 minutes); steam (3-4 minutes).
-Stems: stir-fry (around 2 minutes); boil (3-4 minutes); steam (4-5 minutes); roast (10 minutes).
+- Stems: stir-fry (around 2 mins); boil (3-4 mins); steam (4-5 mins); roast (10 mins).

 It's a fact that any ingredient can be made better by the addition of plenty of cheese.
 Our Swiss chard gratin goes well with venison or a meaty fish like turbot or halibut.
 Pickling the chard first gives it a very deep, robust flavour that pairs well with the star anise and punchy gruyère.